cloudkore/matrix/notes/linux_server-GUI.md

 # LXQt_GUI
 wget https://raw.githubusercontent.com/cloudkore/matrix/main/dev/scripts/LXQt_GUI.sh

-Then , run the command : bash setup.sh or bash KDE_gui.sh
+Then , run the command : bash setup.sh or bash guiscriptname.sh

 4.Click Enter when it asks for the Keyboard Layout.